Health & Wellness Information

 - Sick Day Guidelines for Keeping Children Home from School

 The nurses in Moline-Coal Valley Schools assist students with health-related activities such as first aid, medication management, and wellness activities.
 The Nurses also maintain student records to ensure that all students are up to date with immunizations, physical examinations, vision and hearing screenings, dental examinations, and chronic disease management.

-Those families needing assistance in obtaining physical or immunizations should contact the Community Health Clinic, now located in the Aspire wing of Moline High School.
+Those families needing assistance in obtaining physical or immunizations should contact the School Health Link, now located in the Aspire wing of Moline High School.
 This clinic can be reached at 309-743-1470.